Postgraduate Course

 • Industrial relations and employment law

-• Talent behaviour and management
+• Talent behaviour and organisational culture

 • Human capital development